“Time & Space in the Temples & Pyramids”

 DENDERA

-TOURING: Luxor West Bank sites – Hatshepsut’s Deir El Bahari Temple, the Colossi of Memnon, Valley of the Kings.
+DAY 7 – Thursday: Luxor West Bank sites – Hatshepsut’s Deir El Bahari Temple, the Colossi of Memnon, Tombs in the Valley of the Kings.

-We begin our touring here on the West Bank of Luxor with one of the earliest New Kingdom temples.
+Checking out of our hotel on the East Bank of Luxor, we begin our touring here on the West Bank with one of the earliest New Kingdom temples.
 Called “The Most Splendid of All” by the ancient Egyptians, Queen Hatshepsut’s Temple, the famous Deir El Bahari, has inspired many, including the founders of modern architecture.
 One of the outstanding features is the picturesque Hathor columns in the Hathor Chapel on the second Level.
 The third level has now also been opened to the public.

 We will also stop to see the “Colossi of Memnon.”
 They are actually two huge statues of Amenhotep III which stood at the entrance to a temple that no longer stands.
 During our first tours of Egypt, there were fields of grain behind these statues.
 Today it is an active archeological site with new artifacts being discovered on a regular basis